tim-group/bildungsroman/README.md

 }
 ```

-Use it in your project:
+Use it in your project - add to build.sbt:

 ```scala
 libraryDependencies += "com.timgroup" %% "bildungsroman" % "0.1.0" % "test"